 I’m currently working as a Virtual Assistant.
 This means I’m lucky enough to be able to work from anywhere!
 As long as I have decent wifi of course (and preferably, a similar timezone).
 For detailed information on how I became a virtual assistant and live in the Caribbean as a digital nomad, check out this post.

 If you’re looking into remote work, I could not recommend the Virtual Assistant lifestyle more!
 You can make it whatever you need it to be: part-time or full-time, flexible hours or strict hours and for any skill set.
-If you’re interested in becoming a Virtual Assistant, I recommend taking Kat Ann’s course The VA Vault.
-Not only does she lay out every skill you need to become a successful Virtual Assistant, she also discusses the logistics that you’ll need to know to work for yourself, such as taxes, invoicing, etc. Kat also sends out weekly newsletters with new Virtual Assistant positions for her students!
+If you’re interested in becoming a Virtual Assistant, I recommend investing in Esther Inman’s course, 90-Day VA.
+This course gives you all the knowledge you need to start earning money as a Virtual Assistant ASAP!
+If you’re signing up in January, May or October, click here to enroll now!
+For the rest of the year, click here to sign up for the Free Class with an enrollment link available at the end.

 If you’re more interested in the Influencer/Blogger route, Christina Galbato‘s Influencer Bootcamp and Blogger Bootcamp are absolute necessities.
 After taking the Influencer Bootcamp, I grew my Instagram following from 4.7K to 8.5K in just 3 months!
 Christina is an amazing educator and her Facebook communities of Influencers and Bloggers are an incredibly valuable resource for anyone aspiring to be their own boss.